student-IMT/Ontology-exercise/README.md

 https://webprotege.stanford.edu/#projects/cbd79c48-f832-4243-bcba-95269a691bd1

-- The diagram was designed and uploaded on GitHub using a very nice onliine tool : app.diagrams.net
+- The diagram was designed and uploaded on GitHub using a very nice online tool : app.diagrams.net